Frechmatz/cl-synthesizer/README.md

 **cl-synthesizer-device-speaker:speaker-cl-out123** name environment &key channel-count driver (buf-length-frames 1000) (v-peak 5.0)

-Creates a speaker device.
-The device is using the cl-out123 package to push audio data to a system speaker driver.
+Creates a speaker device using the "cl-out123" package to push audio data to a system speaker driver.
 The :update function as exposed by the device is blocking.
 This means that when the maximum buffer size has been reached, the function will not return until the speaker driver has accepted the buffer.
 This behaviour can be used to synchronize the synthesizer.
 The device has a latency of about 300-400ms and therefore cannot really be used for real-time play using a Midi-Controller.
 The function has the following arguments:

 *   name A name.
 *   environment The synthesizer environment.